Detecting Pharmaceutical Substances on Textile Surfaces Using Superspectral Imaging Technology

-In crime scene investigation processes, the accurate detection, documentation, and analysis of physical evidence are of critical importance for the reliability of the judicial system.
-However, many chemical substances, especially on textile surfaces, can be present in a way that is entirely undetectable to the naked eye.
-This situation becomes even more critical when illicit drugs or pharmaceutical residues are involved.
-Pharmaceutical residues detected on textile surfaces can allow for significant inferences regarding the nature of the crime, the methods used, and the relationship between the parties involved.
-This is particularly true in cases involving drug trafficking, substance dilution and manipulation, toxicological incidents, and attempts to conceal evidence.
+In crime scene investigation processes, the accurate detection, documentation, and analysis of physical evidence are essential to the reliability of the judicial system.
+Many chemical substances, particularly on textile surfaces, can be present in a manner entirely undetectable to the naked eye.
+This challenge becomes even more acute when illicit drugs or pharmaceutical residues are involved.
+Detecting these residues on textiles allows for significant inferences regarding the nature of the crime, the methods employed, and the relationship between the involved parties.
+This is especially true in cases involving drug trafficking, substance dilution and manipulation, toxicological incidents, and attempts to conceal evidence.

-Due to their fiber structure, porosity, and surface characteristics, textile products are crucial evidence carriers capable of retaining trace chemical substances.
-Since a significant portion of crime-related contact occurs via textile products, the detailed analysis of fabric surfaces plays an essential role in the forensic process.
-Today, advanced imaging technologies play a vital role in revealing traces that cannot be detected visually.
-Superspectral imaging systems are among the advanced analytical methods that allow for the identification of chemical and physical differences on surfaces by capturing and analyzing data across various wavelengths.
+Due to their fiber structure, porosity, and surface characteristics, textiles are highly effective evidence carriers capable of retaining trace chemical substances.
+Because a large proportion of contact involves textiles related to crime, the detailed analysis of fabric surfaces plays an essential role in forensic investigations.
+Advanced imaging technologies now allow investigators to reveal traces that cannot be detected visually.
+SuperSpectral imaging systems are among the most advanced analytical methods for this purpose, allowing for the identification of chemical and physical surface variances by capturing and analyzing data across a highly resolved range of wavelengths.

 Study Objectives

-In this study, the detectability of certain pharmaceutical compounds which have a high potential to be used as adulterants or cutting agents in illicit drugs—on textile surfaces was systematically investigated.
-The primary objective is to answer the following questions:
+In this study, the detectability of specific pharmaceutical compounds thus with a high potential for use as adulterants or cutting agents in illicit drugs on textile surfaces was systematically investigated.
+The primary objectives were to answer the following questions:

 • Can pharmaceutical residues be detected on fabrics, and to what degree of visibility?